ericgj/json-schema-agent/Readme.md

   the only one.

 - The Correlation object is implemented in [json-schema-core][core], and extended in [json-schema-hyper][hyper], qq.v. for more examples of usage.

+- During dereferencing, missing fragment and external URI references yield errors.

+- Missing schemas referenced (via HTTP headers) in instance data yield errors.
+However, if there are multiple indicated schemas, any that are not missing _will_ be correlated to the instance data, _in addition to_ yielding errors for the missing ones.
+(This behavior may change.)

+- Cyclical references (i.e., schema A references schema B which references schema C, which in turn references schema A), are detected and yield an error.

+## Limitations

 - Both Content-Type and Link header -style correlation methods are supported (see [Core, sec.
 8][speccore8]).
 However, specification of the _root relation_